isabella232/advertising-cloud.en/help/dsp/campaign-management/reports/placement-diagnostics.md

 ---
-title: Placement Diagnostics Report
+title: View the Placement Diagnostic Reports
-description: Placement Diagnostics Report
+description: View the Placement Diagnostic Reports
 ---

-# Placement Diagnostics Report
+# View the Placement Diagnostic Reports

 <!-- Does this really belong in the Campaign Management > Reports section or in the Placements section? -->
 <!-- Available for all placement types/pacing?
 Any other caveats? -->